NAMTeam/namteam.github.io/content/docs/reference/frequently-asked-questions.md

 12. **How do EA and Maxis feel about this mod?
 Is it legal?**

-    The NAM is 100% legal, and EA Maxis has been extremely supportive of our efforts.
+    The NAM is 100% legal, and Maxis was extremely supportive of our efforts.
 Maxis employee Frank Simon (AKA MaxisFrank) actually encouraged NAM co-founder **the7trumpets** to undertake modification of the traffic simulator, as the company could not issue a patch themselves, due to the need to still meet the published minimum technical requirements.

+	EA is currently using a series of screenshots featuring the NAM on their official page for SimCity 4 (though ironically, the version for sale on that page is the EA App version, which features a Version 1.1.610 executable and is not supported by the NAM).

 13. **What is this CAM thing?
 Is it related to the NAM?**